Understanding the different warning messages from PageSpeed Insights speed report

 Having this in mind, we will explain below why our app code may appear in some of the warning messages you can see in Google PageSpeed Insights:

 The report detects our code as "unused code".
 We can definitely say this is a false positive.
-Bear in mind our app code must be present in order to display in the cart page the different shipping rates you have configured in your Shopify admin.
+Bear in mind our app code must be present in order to be able to convert the prices in your store.

 Just for you to know, we are using a Shopify programming feature called ScriptTag which allows our app to be injected dynamically by Shopify when a page loads, to prevent theme template modification.
 Apart from this, the code contained on the loaded script is reduced to the bare minimum in order to minimise the impact of our app loading.

 Warning "Serve static assets with an efficient cache policy"

 Our resources are cached for about 1 minute (app data and preferences) and 1 hour (app script).